zoogeny/zoogeny/books/story-self/12-Chapter-6-Value-Of-Love-outline.md

   - Opposed to antinatalism or the even more severe efilism
   - To see ourselves as working with nature/universe/God towards some goal

+---

+- The alternate views section requires a log of work.
+I'm not convinced it even needs to be there unless I go into more detail.
+  - I should probably give examples of how each type of love in the Greek context can be understood as two entities working towards a shared external goal.

+- Loving life needs to be filled out.
+  - I'm mixing up "all existence" and "all life"
+  - How does this related to the Nous and the One?
+Is "all existence" a synonym for the Nous or the One?
+Am I talking about all life on earth?
+All life in this universe?
+All life in all possible universes?